 2004 – Florida Classic fans were treated to the first overtime in the history of the series; Wildcats fans were treated with a 58-52 win.

 FAMU’s Ben Dougherty (QB) and Roosevelt Kiser (WR) had career days in that contest.
 Midway through the third quarter, Dougherty connected with Kiser on a 66 yard TD reception and extended FAMU’s lead to 45-24.

 Head coach Alvin Wyatt then made the decision to move former NFL All-Pro defensive back Nick Collins from safety to cornerback with the assignment of blanketing Kiser.
-The move proved to be very affective for the maroon and gold.
+The move proved to be very effective for the maroon and gold.
 The FAMU passing game was severely limited as a result of the coaching decision and the Wildcats outscored FAMU 34-7 from that point forward.
 Rodney Johnson’s 15 yard touchdown run in overtime sealed the victory for BCU.